 The Theatre School’s Bachelor of Fine Arts (BFA) degree in theatre arts is our most flexible program and allows students to study and experience a variety of theatrical disciplines.
-The program is tailored toward students interested in pursuing careers in areas as diverse as directing, arts writing, educational outreach, literary management, arts administration, or law.
+The program is tailored toward students interested in pursuing careers in areas as diverse as directing, arts writing, educational outreach, literary management, or arts administration.

 While students major in theatre arts, they can choose from three concentrations of study:

 Standard Concentration - Includes coursework in a variety of theatrical areas as designed by the student and his or her advisor.

 Directing - Includes expanded coursework in directing and assistant directing opportunities in our production season, as well as directing assignments in the annual Wrights of Spring Festival, Theatre Studies Lab series, and other independent projects.